 9 | Isla Mujeres

-The tiny Isla Mujeres is just a 20 minute ferry ride from Cancun and a trip to the island is a hugely popular excursion from the Riviera Maya.
+The tiny Isla Mujeres is just a 20 minute ferry ride (check out our guide on how to get to Isla Mujeres for more details) from Cancun and a trip to the island is a hugely popular excursion from the Riviera Maya.
 Best explored by golf cart, the island has much to offer.
 From the idyllic Playa Norte beach to the rugged coastline and small Mayan ruins at Punta Sur there are lots of things to do in Isla Mujeres.

 10 | Chichen Itza